Nodoka15/Discord-Goal-Bot/README.md

 -Planning on adding time function (though haven't decided this yet) -Bot is written in Python with Discord.Py

-*Make sure to download Discord.py to run this and get a Discord Bot Token.
+*Make sure to download Discord and Discord.py libraries to run this bot and get a Discord Bot Token.